 - Switching lenders can mean waiting for VA approval.
 There are two ways that you might wind up waiting for VA approval for your supplemental loan.
 The first is using a different lender than you used for your initial mortgage.
 The second is using a lender not approved by the VA to automatically close loans.
 In either case, you may face an additional waiting period for your loan approval.

 - You an use up to 30% of your loan to improve or replace non-fixtures.
-You can purchase non-fixtures, or quasi-fixtures, (things like refrigerators, furnaces, even washing machines) as long as they are related to the purpose of the original loan.
+You can purchase non-fixtures, or quasi-fixtures, (things like refrigerators, furnaces, even washing machines) as long as they relate to the purpose of the original loan.
 So, you can buy a new dish washer if you are remodeling your kitchen, but not if you are remodeling your bathroom.